Dr. Michael May (FRCS) — Updated on March 6, 2023

 Stage 6

 At Norwood stage 6, the band of hair separating the crown from the receding hairline starts to disappear.
-Hair loss is substantial around the front and top of the head.
+There is significant hair loss around the front and top of the head.
 If there has been no balding at the crown, the hairline now recedes almost to the back of the head.

 Average grafts required (temple): 1,800-2,500